-What’s up with all these wacky superstitions surrounding cats?
+What’s up with all these wacky cat superstitions?
 Cats everywhere can’t believe the nonsense!
 We thought it’d be only fair for us cats to chime in on the subject.

 Is this that whole toxoplasmosis deal?
 Calm down, everybody.
 A pregnant woman has a greater chance of contracting this rare parasitic disease from gardening than scooping cat poop.
 To be absolutely safe, the Humane Society advises wearing gloves when gardening, and asking a friend or family member to help with the litter box.
 Are we good?
 All this explaining makes us hungry.